ayubtofik/ETS0186_15/phyton/README.md

    - The str.islower() method checks if all the characters in a string are lowercase.
 It returns True if all characters are lowercase and there is at least one character; otherwise, it returns False.
 # **25. str.isupper()**
    - The str.isupper() method checks if all the characters in a string are uppercase.
 It returns True if all characters are uppercase and there is at least one character; otherwise, it returns False.

+ Below is provided definition of some list methods in Python

+# **1. append()**
+   - The append() method adds a single element to the end of a list.
+It modifies the original list in place.
+# **2. clear()**
+   - The clear() method removes all items from the list, leaving it empty.
+This method modifies the original list in place.
+# **3. copy()**
+   - The copy() method returns a shallow copy of the list.
+A shallow copy means that it creates a new list object but does not create copies of nested objects; instead, it references them.